seahorn/clam/README.md

 is not recursive.
 If inlining is not desired or too expensive, enable the option `--crab-inter` to run the inter-procedural version.
 Clam implements a standard top-down inter-procedural analysis with memoization.
-The analysis is sound with recursive functions but imprecise.
+The analysis supports recursive functions.

 Clam provides the **very experimental** option `--crab-backward` to enable an iterative forward-backward analysis that might produce